EloiZ/eloiz.github.io/_pages/about.md

 ---

 I am a research scientist at [valeo.ai](https://valeoai.github.io), an AI research center focused on machine learning and computer vision for automotive applications.
-My work focuses on dynamic scene understanding and forecasting, vision and language foundation models, and model explainability.
+My research focuses on dynamic scene understanding and forecasting, vision and language foundation models, and model explainability.

 Before joining Valeo, I completed a Ph.D at Sorbonne Université, on [multi-modal machine learning with language and vision](https://theses.fr/2019SORUS409), under the supervision of [Patrick Gallinari](https://pages.isir.upmc.fr/gallinari/), [Laure Soulier](https://pages.isir.upmc.fr/soulier/), and [Benjamin Piwowarski](https://www.piwowarski.fr/).
-Prior to this, I obtained my MSc at ENS Paris-Saclay (Master MVA) and Ecole Polytechnique (X2012).
+Prior to this, I obtained an MSc from ENS Paris-Saclay ("Master MVA") and Ecole Polytechnique (X2012).